CityofToronto/bdit_data-sources/ttc/basic_filter_cis.md

 !['ttc_1114_504_s6'](gtfs/img/ttc_1114_504_s6.png)

+The map compares the GTFS stops with the CIS data of route 504 on 11/14/2017, and the CIS data is filtered by route number, date, spatial frame, distances and speeds between points.
-The green points represent the GTFS data, and the red points are the CIS data.
+The green points represent the GTFS data, and the blue points are the CIS data.